michurin/playwindow/README.md

 playwindow
 ==========

-This tool dedicated to all better and to make programming easy and funny for kids and for peoples who never programming before.
+This tool dedicated to all better and to make GUI programming easy and funny for kids and for peoples who never programming before.
 It allows you to get noticeable result extremely quickly and move forward with pleasure.